 How to Plant Swiss Chard

-If you’re looking for tips on planting a garden, you’ve come to the right place.
+If you’re looking for garden tips, you’ve come to the right place.
 Swiss chard is a perennial vegetable that is often grown as an ornamental plant.
 It has long been a popular choice in many countries.
 It is easy to grow, but there are a few things to keep in mind before starting.
 The first step in planting chard is to make sure it has the right soil.
 Then, make sure it is at least 6 inches deep.

 Best Varieties Of Swiss Chard

-If you want to grow a healthy, nutritious vegetable, you may want to plant several different varieties.
+You may want to plant several varieties to grow a healthy, nutritious vegetable.
 There are different cultivars that produce different flavors and textures, so you can choose the type that’s right for your space and climate.
 You can find several different varieties on the market, including heirloom Swiss chards and common varieties.
-If you’re new to growing Swiss chard, here are some helpful tips.
+Here are some helpful tips if you’re new to growing Swiss chard.

 Plant chard as early as possible in spring or fall, after the last frost.
 Because chard likes full sun, you can start planting seeds about 6 weeks before the last spring frost.
 You can then harden off the plants over the winter or until the first frost.
 Chard will produce well in a variety of soils, but prefers a rich, well-drained soil.
 If you’re growing it in a partially-shaded area, you can fertilize every few weeks with a slow-release fertilizer to ensure healthy growth.